analytixncs/naviga-analytics-docs/docs/informer/informer-javascript.md

 - **Start Date <4>**
 - **End Date <5>**

-We MUST set the **Order By** in the Query to sort Ascending by Advertiser ID and Start Date.
+We MUST set the **Order By** in the Query to sort Ascending by **Advertiser ID** AND **Start Date**.
 This will group the records by advertiser and also order each advertisers campaign in order of when the campaigns started.

 The basic logic will be that as we go through the records, we will compare the previous record to the current record for an advertiser and calculate how much time has passed between the **End Date** of the previous record and the **Start Date** of the current record.